-Commentary We have previously discussed the risk of fraud with the Audit Committee .
-We have not been made aware of any incidents in the period and no issues have been identified during the course of our audit procedures We are not aware of any related parties or related party transactions which have not been disclosed You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
-A letter of representation will be requested from management in respect of the audit.
+lssue Commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Audit Committee .
+We have not been made aware of any incidents in the period and no issues have been identified during the course of our audit procedures Matters in relation to related parties We are not aware of any significant related parties or related party transactions which have not been disclosed.
+Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
+Written representations A letter of representation has been requested from management in respect of the audit.
 There are no specific representations being sought.
-We requested from management permission to send confirmation requests to City of London.
+Confirmation requests from third parties We requested from management permission to send confirmation requests to City of London.
 This permission was granted and the requests were sent and responses were received with no issues identified.
-We have evaluated the appropriateness of London Councils accounting policies, accounting estimates and financial statement disclosures.
+Accounting practices We have evaluated the appropriateness of London Councils accounting policies, accounting estimates and financial statement disclosures.
 Our review found no material omissions in the financial statements.
-All information and explanations requested from management was provided.
+Audit evidence and explanations/ significant difficulties All information and explanations requested from management was provided.